How to Change Financial Advisors

 1. Weak Performance

-A consistently under-performing portfolio that isn’t providing for your lifestyle or retirement goals is one of the most common reasons for finding a new financial advisor.
+A consistently underperforming portfolio that does not support your lifestyle or retirement goals is one of the most common reasons for changing financial advisors.

 2. Your Advisor Doesn’t Listen